[Novels | Characters | Gallery | Extras | Guestbook | Links]

-After a while, just like that night, the sounds of music slowly, but surely grows louder; however, it is doubtful this could be any more different from the music of that night.
-Unlike the divine, operatic voices of those woods, here the sound of voices is instead replaced by some shrill instrument and the chaotic beating of drums.
-Eventually we reach the source of the festivities…a surprisingly small clearing within the forest, and an alarmingly large bonfire within.
+After some time, just as during that night, the sound of music slowly but surely grows louder; however, it is doubtful this could be any more different from the music of that night.
+Unlike the divine, operatic voices of the ancient wood, here the sound of voices is instead replaced by a shrill instrument, the chaotic beating of drums.
+Eventually we reach the source of the festivities…a small clearing within the forest, and an alarmingly large bonfire within.

-In spite of Chêne’s warning, I stick close to Hikaru like a burr caught on one’s clothing.
+In spite of Chêne’s warning, I stay by Hikaru like a burr caught on one’s clothing.

-“Are they going to burn the whole forest down?”
+“Shall they burn the whole forest down?”
 I ask him frantically.

-The three of us enter the clearing—though I attempt to act normal, it is difficult not to rigidly grip Hikaru’s hand.
+The three of us enter the clearing—though I attempt to act normal, it is difficult not to rigidly grip Hikaru’s hand in spite of myself.

-With our presence, everything stops.
+With our presence, everything ceases.
 The music, any dancing or conversation, the entire gathering becomes silent and still.
-For what seems an eternity, the faeries stare at us with the darkened eyes…and beyond Chêne, I finally have a sense of what these creatures Hikaru so often speaks with actually look like.
+For what seems an eternity, the faeries stare at us with their darkened eyes…and beyond Chêne, I at last have an image of the creatures Hikaru so often speaks to.

 Similar to Chêne, all the faeries bear a vaguely humanoid shape, bent and accentuated with beastly features.
-They all resemble different creatures—foxes, rabbits, mice; there are even many which resemble insects, and while they are not quite as tiny as their counterparts, they are definitely smaller than even a newborn child.
-I am surprised at just how small they truly are; with Chêne being so large, I simply assumed most faeries were a substantial size.
-And yet, almost if not every creature here is smaller than even myself.
+They all resemble different creatures—rabbits, mice, possums, owls; there are even many which resemble insects, and while they are not quite as tiny as their counterparts, they are certainly quite smaller than even a newborn child.
+I am surprised at just how small all the faeries truly are; with Chêne being so large, I simply assumed most faeries were a substantial size.
+And yet, almost every creature here is smaller than even myself.
 Most of them wear simple clothing draped around themselves, yet a few are covered in nothing but fur, feathers, or the hard skin of insects.